-A. Phased Logic
+A. PL

-The term "phased logic" was coined by Linder [2] [3] to describe a methodology and logic style that uses an abstraction of signal and gate "phase" to describe circuit behavior.
-The goal of the work was to produce a digital design methodology that eliminates global clocks, yet keeps the synchronous design paradigm.
-The methodology allows the use of familiar synchronous design and synthesis tools to produce a clocked netlist of D flipflops and combinational logic that is then translated to a delay-insensitive PL netlist.
+The term "phased logic" was coined by Linder [2] and [3] to describe a methodology and logic style that uses an abstraction of signal and gate "phase" to describe circuit behavior.
+The goal was to produce a digital design methodology that eliminates global clocks, yet keeps the synchronous design paradigm.
+The methodology allows the use of familiar synchronous design and synthesis tools to produce a clocked netlist of D flip-flops and combinational logic that is then translated to a delay-insensitive PL netlist.
 A PL netlist consists of PL gates, data signals, and feedback signals.
-A PL netlist can be considered a Marked Graph (MG) with data tokens flowing throughout the graph.
+A PL netlist can be considered an MG with data tokens flowing throughout the graph.
 Each data token has a phase that is either even or odd.
-The phase is implemented with a LEDR encoding of data signals as illustrated in Figure 1a.
+The phase is implemented with a LEDR encoding of data signals as illustrated in Fig. 1(a).
 Each LEDR signal is composed of a value (V) and timing (T) wire, and the phase is defined by the parity of the combined dual-rail signal.
 A PL gate also has an even or odd phase, and it fires whenever the phase of all inputs matches the internal gate phase.
 When the gate fires, the internal phase and the output signal's phase toggles.
-A sample gate firing is illustrated in Figure 1b,c.
-A useful property of LEDR signaling is that the V signal always reflects the current value, 0 or 1, of the signal, so this can be used directly in a computation block without decoding.
-Another useful property is that the phase of a LEDR signal can be changed from even to odd or vice-versa by inverting the T signal.
-In this way, a PL gate can have both even and odd phase outputs by supplying a version of the LEDR output with the T signal inverted.
+A sample gate firing is illustrated in Fig. 1(b) and